jfaraudo/Examples_SSN/README.md

 - Melting of ice (as an example of thermodynamic transformation)
 - Protein adsorption over a nanoparticle (bio-nano)
-- Quantum tunneling by solving numerically the time-dependend Schrödinger equation (as an example of quantum phenomena)
+- Quantum tunneling by solving numerically the time-dependend Schrödinger equation (as an example of quantum phenomena) The structures folder provides coordinate examples (in different formats) of nanostructures such as a carbon nanotube.